DannyLuna17/BulletDroid/README.md

 ## License

-This project is licensed under the GPL-3.0 [License](https://github.com/LunaPy17/BulletDroid/blob/main/LICENSE).
+This project is licensed under the GNU General Public License v3.0 [License](https://github.com/LunaPy17/BulletDroid/blob/main/LICENSE).
 See the LICENSE file for details.